tombroomfield/tombroomfield.github.io/_posts/2016-02-07-communicating-intent-the-perpetually-misunderstood-bang(!).md

 * Forcing a fetch to bypass cache and recalculate.
 * A method that hides a lot of complexity, or has performance implications.
 * Any other method that has may cause side effects that may not be expected.

+Bang can be a fantastic tool for letting other developers know to proceed with caution, so use it when it makes sense.
+When exploring code, take special care to look out for these methods and ensure they are being used correctly.
+They can often reveal bugs or performance issues if the danger has not been respected.